terra-campaigns/degenesis/_notions/inklings.md

 - [ ] Isolde prays and organise a burial for Marcus
 - [ ] Purifier Harlem blames Konrad for the mistake in identify the psychonaut risk, and reinforce the Spitalian intention to work together with the Cossacks.
 Court-martial for konrad
 - [ ] Responsible can only enter Nikopol if a high rank vouches for them.
 If any of the two slip, they will face ban or execution
+- [ ] Com prime: is Konrad ready for a promotion?

 %% kanban:settings
 ```